dicksont/string-etc/README.md

 ## Installation
 ### Web page
-If we use bower, we would need to run
+If we use bower, we would need to run:
 ```
 bower install string-etc
 ```

-If we use npm, we would need to run
+If we use npm, we would need to run:
 ```
 npm install string-etc
 ```